Kunashir: History

 On 1 September 1945, in accordance with understandings reached at the Yalta Conference, the Soviet Union occupied the Kuril Islands.
 Although Japan agreed after deliberations to cede its claims to "the Kurile Islands" as part of the Treaty of San Francisco in 1951, the Japanese government has claimed since the mid-1950s that the southern islands were not part of the ceded Kuril Islands.

 Settlements

-The largest settlement on Kunashir Island is Yuzhno-Kurilsk, administrative center of Yuzhno-Kurilsky District.
+The largest settlement on Kunashir is Yuzhno-Kurilsk, administrative center of Yuzhno-Kurilsky District.
+Other settlements include the villages of Golovnino, Dubovoye, Goryachiy Plyazh, Lagunnoye (Lagunnoe), Mendeleyevo (Mendeleevo), and Otrada.

 Economy

 The primary economic activity is fishing.
 The island has a port next to Yuzhno-Kurilsk.
-Kunashir Island enjoys a Mendeleevskaya GeoPP geothermal power plant with the capacity of 1.8 MW.
+Kunashir enjoys a Mendeleevskaya GeoPP geothermal power plant with the capacity of 1.8 MW.

 Transport

 The island is served by Mendeleyevo Airport.

 Population

-After the 1994 earthquake, about one-third of Kunashir Island's population left and did not return.
+After the 1994 earthquake, about one-third of Kunashir's population left and did not return.
 By 2002, the island's population was approximately 7,800.
 The total population of the disputed Kuril islands at that time was approximately 17,000.